pallene-lang/pallene/doc/manual.md

 Roughly speaking, you must include type annotations for the parameters and return types of toplevel functions, and almost everything else can be inferred from that.
 For example, notice how the `sum_floats` from the Brief Overview section does not include a type annotation for the `result` and `i` variables.

-If a local variable declaration doesn't have an initializer, it must have a type annotation
+If a local variable declaration doesn't have an initializer, it must have a type annotation:
 ```
 function contrived(): integer
     local x:integer